 Our rehab team consists of 7 individuals, all of whom are in recovery themselves.
-The roles of this team range from pre-hab consulation to rehab coaches and concierge staff.
+The roles of this team range from pre-hab consultation to rehab coaches and concierge staff.

-Our Marketing and Communications Officer manages all of the social media, marketing, websites and content for Recovery Connections and our social enterprise businesses.
-They also attend lots of networking events in the area to spread our message of recovery and encourage people to get involved.
+Our Marketing and Communications Officer manages all of the social media, marketing, websites and content for Recovery Connections and Recovery Connections Enterprise.
+They create design and video material both in-house and through liaising with external agencies.

-Our Young Person Worker works within educational establishments to create peer networks and visible recovery.
+Our Campus Recovery Worker works within educational establishments to create peer networks and visible recovery.
 They currently work within Teesside University and Middlesbrough College offering support and advice to young people struggling with addiction in any aspect of life.